-Algorithm Citation Time Processors Algebraic Path Problem [3] 5n-2 $n^2/3 + O(n)$ Gauss-Jordan elimination [33] 4n $5n^2/18 + O(n)$ Gaussian elimination [3] 3n-1 $n^2/4 + O(n)$ Matrix product [8, 5] 3n-2 $\lceil 3n^2/4 \rceil$ Transitive closure [45] 5n-4 $\lceil n^2/3 \rceil$ Tensor product this article 4n-3 $(2n^2+n)/3$
+Algorithm Citation $\operatorname{Time}$ No. of processors Algebraic path problem [3] 5n - 2 $n^2/3 + O(n)$ Gauss-Jordan elimination [34] 4n $5n^2/18 + O(n)$ Gaussian elimination [3] 3n-1 $n^2/4 + O(n)$ Matrix product [5, 9] 3n-2 $\lceil 3n^2/4 \rceil$ Transitive closure [46] 5n - 4 $[n^2/3]$ Tensor product this article 4n-3 $(2n^2 + n)/3$

-Clauss, Mongenet, and Perrin [11] developed a set of mathematical tools to help find a processor-time-minimal multiprocessor array for a given dag.
-Another approach to a general solution has been reported by Wong and Delosme [57, 58], and Shang and Fortes [48].
+Clauss et al. [12] developed a set of mathematical tools to help find a processor-time-minimal multiprocessor array for a given dag.
+Another approach to a general solution has been reported by Wong and Delosme [58, 59], and Shang and Fortes [49].
 They present methods for obtaining optimal linear schedules.
 That is, their processor arrays may be suboptimal, but they get the best linear schedule possible.
-Darte, Khachiyan, and Robert [13] show that such schedules are close to optimal, even when the constraint of linearity is relaxed.
-Geometric/combinatorial formulations of a dag's task domain have been used in various contexts in parallel algorithm design as well (e.g., [25, 26, 31, 37, 38, 18, 17, 39, 11, 48, 54, 58]; see Fortes, Fu, and Wah [16] for a survey of systolic/array algorithm formulations.)
+Darte et al. [14] show that such schedules are close to optimal, even when the constraint of linearity is relaxed.
+Geometric/combinatorial formulations of a dag's task domain have been used in various contexts in parallel algorithm design as well (e.g., [12, 18, 19, 26, 27, 32, 38, 39, 40, 49, 55, 59]; see Fortes et al. [17] for a survey of systolic/array algorithm formulations.)

-In §2, we present an algorithm for finding a lower bound on the number of processors needed to achieve a given schedule of an algorithm.
+In Section 2, we present an algorithm for finding a lower bound on the number of processors needed to achieve a given schedule of an algorithm.
 The application of this technique is illustrated with a tensor product computation.
-Then, in §3, we apply the technique to the free schedule of algorithms for matrix product, Gaussian elimination, and transitive closure.
+Then, in Section 3, we apply the technique to the free schedule of algorithms for matrix product, Gaussian elimination, and transitive closure.
 For each, we provide a compatible processor schedule that meets these processor lower bounds (i.e., a processor-time-minimal schedule) including the one for tensor product.
 We finish with some general conclusions and mention some open problems.

 One strength of our approach centers around the word algorithm: we are finding processor lower bounds not just for a particular dag, but for a linearly parameterized family of dags, representing the infinitely many problem sizes for which the algorithm works.
-Thus, the processor lower bound is not a number but a polynomial (or finite set of polynomials) in the linear parameter used to express different problem sizes.
+Thus, the processor lower bound is not a number but a piecewise polynomial function in the parameter used to express different problem sizes.
 The formula then can be used to optimize the implementation of the algorithm, not just a particular execution of it.
 The processor lower bounds are produced by: